dPys/PyNets/README.md

 # PyNets
-An Open-Source Nipype-Powered Worflow for Network Analysis of rsfMRI
+An Open-Source Nipype-Powered Workflow for Network Analysis of rsfMRI

 Example usage:
 Situation A) You have a standard space-normalized, preprocessed functional rsfMRI image called